-CAA: From RFC 6844 (http://tools.ietf.org/html/rfc68448659 (http://tools.ietf.org/html/rfc8659): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify theone or more Certification Authorities (CAs) authorized to issue certificates for that domain.
-Publication of name.
-CAA Resource Records allowsallow a public Certification AuthorityCA to implement additional controls to reduce the risk of unintended certificate mis-issue."
+CAA: From RFC 8659 (http://tools.ietf.org/html/rfc8659): "The Certification Authority Authorization (CAA) DNS Resource Record allows a DNS domain name holder to specify one or more Certification Authorities (CAs) authorized to issue certificates for that domain name.
+CAA Resource Records allow a public CA to implement additional controls to reduce the risk of unintended certificate mis-issue."